Subramanyam-Lab/NEO-LRP/README.md

 # Neural Embedded Optimization for Location-Routing Problems

-This repository contains the implementation and datasets for the Neural Embedded Optimization approach for solving Location-Routing Problems.
+This repository contains the implementation, datasets, pre-trained models, and training data for the Neural Embedded Optimization approach for solving Location-Routing Problems.
+We provide everything needed to reproduce our results: benchmark instances, pre-trained neural networks, data sampling and label generation scripts, and training code.

 **Naming Convention:** We refer to our approach as **NEO-LRP**.
 In the paper and codebase:
 - **NEO-DS** = NEO-LRP using DeepSets surrogate